powdr-labs/powdr/book/src/hello_world_ethereum_aggregation.md

 ```

 We can re-use the new large `params.bin` for both initial and recursive proofs.
-Let's start by re-computing our Poseidon proof like in the first example (TODO: link),
+Let's start by re-computing our Poseidon proof like in the [first example](./hello_world.md),
 but using our new setup file:
 ```console
 powdr pil test_data/asm/book/hello_world.asm --field bn254 --inputs 0 --prove-with halo2 --backend-options "poseidon" -f --params params.bin